Wotcnt/Polyrifringence-Engine/README.md

 This repository is accompanied by an interactive knowledge base through a GPT using a Custom Instruction Set, utilising the full documentation of this repo, including this readme - ready to answer queries, explain physics, or and guide the user through the repo, able to explain whats what in beginner form through to advanced - complex based on user preference, just ask.

-Each session the GPT will introduce itself to the user with its own name from the canonical gem family for reference, and also assigning an alias/codename to the user, making chats unique and easily referenceable after it finishes queries it will suggest `2` follow ups to help steer your sessions.
+Each session the GPT will introduce itself to the user with its own name from the canonical gem family for reference, and also assigning an alias/codename to the user, making chats unique and easily referenceable after it finishes queries it will suggest `2` follow ups to help steer your sessions, and a recap.

 All Current Users and AI using this GPT during Pre-release Access is Granted `💳Lambda Access Clearance`. **—λ**